google/earthengine-catalog/catalog/OpenET/collection_v2_1.md

 collection versions for some places and times.
 Some of the updates and changes
 include:

-* Additional cloud screening and filtering.
+* Additional cloud screening and filtering to skip Landsat images with unmasked clouds and/or extensive snow cover.
 * Reprocessing to incorporate updates to the NLDAS-2 and GRIDMET input meteorology datasets.
 * Incorporation of the USGS Annual NLCD product for all models that require land cover information.
-* Incorporation of the latest USDA Cropland Data Layer (CDL) for all models that require crop type information.
+* Incorporation of the latest USDA CDL for all models that require crop type information.
 * Updates to the interpolation so monthly ET is only produced when all days in the month have interpolated values (reducing “count=0” months in cloudy/snowy or low-coverage periods).